samuelm2/OpenQuestCapture/README.md

 ### For End Users

+**Option 1: Install via SideQuest**

+Download and install directly from [SideQuest](https://sidequestvr.com/app/45514).

+**Option 2: Manual Sideloading**

 Side-loading is required to install this app on the Quest.
 [This video](https://www.youtube.com/watch?v=bsC805t63-E) has a good guide on how to set up sideloading.
-The APK can be found in the [Releases](https://github.com/samuelm2/OpenQuestCapture/releases) section of this repository.
+The most up to date APK can be found in the [Releases](https://github.com/samuelm2/OpenQuestCapture/releases) section of this repository.

 ## 🎮 Usage